 Trimble doubled ARR to $2.26B and expanded gross margins 1,000 bps through Connect and Scale SaaS model shift

-Trimble nearly doubled ARR from $1.2B to $2.26B in five years by migrating to cloud subscriptions via Connect and Scale.
+Nearly doubled ARR to $2.26B by migrating to cloud via its Connect and Scale program.

-Trimble, a Large Enterprise Vertical Market Software company, achieved measurable value creation through Revenue Model Shift.
-In 2019, Trimble generated $3.
+Trimble, a Large Enterprise Vertical Market Software company, created value through Revenue Model Shift.

 Trimble is a precision technology company providing GPS/GNSS positioning, sensors, software, and workflow automation to the construction, geospatial, agriculture, and transportation industries — headquartered in Westminster, Colorado, with approximately $3.7 billion in annual revenue and listed on Nasdaq as TRMB.
 Entering 2020, Trimble generated roughly 40% of its revenue from recurring sources (subscriptions and services) against 60% from product sales — hardware and perpetual software licenses.
 This was a structurally unfavorable mix: hardware revenue is cyclical (tied to construction activity and equipment replacement cycles), perpetual licenses require constant new-logo acquisition to sustain growth, and both carry significantly lower gross margins than subscription software.
 Trimble non-GAAP gross margin in 2019 was 57.7% against ARR of approximately $1.2 billion (Trimble Q4 2020 Earnings Press Release).
 The construction industry — Trimble largest vertical — was in the early stages of a digital transformation: connected jobsite platforms, BIM, and cloud-based project management were displacing manual workflows.
 Trimble risk was acute: if construction technology shifted to SaaS-native competitors such as Autodesk Construction Cloud and Procore, Trimble $1.4 billion Buildings and Infrastructure segment — built on perpetual software licenses — would face structural headwinds.
 Incoming CEO Rob Painter, who took the role in January 2020, formalized the company response as the Connect and Scale strategy, with an explicit goal of doubling ARR and expanding gross margins by shifting to a subscription-centric model.